Superrehtard/old_diaspora_wiki/FAQ-for-Users.md

 ###PUBLIC PROFILES

 ***Who sees my public profile?***
-Any logged-in Diaspora user, as well as the wider internets, can see it.
+Any logged-in Diaspora user, as well as the wider Internet, can see it.
 Each profile has a direct URL, so it may be linked to directly from outside sites.
 It may be indexed by search engines.

 ***What's in my public profile?***
 Your name, your 5 tags, and your photo.
 It's the stuff in the top section of the edit profile page.
 Your profile page also shows any public posts you have made.